Canon G7 X Mark II vs Panasonic LX100 II

 It is notable that the LX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the LX100 II are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G7 X Mark II or the Panasonic LX100 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.